The Occult Humanities Conference 2025:

 34 Stuyvesant St. New York, NY

-*PLEASE NOTE: The conference is now SOLD OUT and all conference talks can only be accessed by ticket-holders.
+*PLEASE NOTE: All conference talks can only be accessed by ticket-holders.
 However the exhibition, vending area, and Sunday night closing reception are all free and open to the public, per the schedule below.

 About

-The fifth Occult Humanities Conference is a weekend conference to be held in New York City on October 13-15, 2023.
+The sixth Occult Humanities Conference is a weekend conference to be held in New York City on October 17-19, 2025.
 The conference will present a wide array of voices active in the cultural landscape who are specifically addressing the occult tradition through research, scholarship and artistic practice.

 The arts and humanities at present are acutely interested in subjects related to the occult tradition.
 The tradition represents a rich and varied visual culture that displays a complex set of relations at once culturally specific and global in their transmission.
 Roughly defined, the occult tradition represents a series of culturally syncretic belief systems with related and overlapping visual histories.
 Though there are as many ways into this material as there are cultural - and personal - perspectives, universal occult concerns often include a belief in some sort of magic; a longing to connect with an immaterial or trans-personal realm; and a striving for inner-knowledge, refinement of the self, and transformation of one's consciousness - if not one's physical circumstances.